 Avoid Topping Your Trees

-In addition to this, you will have to wait an even longer period of time for new buds to form and branches to grow back.
-It’s not a good look when the rest of the garden is in bloom, but the tree is still bare, it's not a very attractive sight.
+In addition to this, you will have to wait an even longer period of time for new buds to form and for the branches to grow back.
+When the rest of the garden is in bloom, but the tree you're looking at is still bare, it's not a very attractive sight.

 Branches Don’t Actually Grow Back